No. 6 Dry Cell

 Flash Amps

-defined as the current into 0.01 Ohms applied for 200 milli seconds.
+Defined as the current into 0.01 Ohms applied for 200 milli seconds.
 I've been thinking of how to measure Flash Amps.

 A little less than 2 feet of 14 AWG wire has a resistance of 0.01 Ohms, i.e. 10 milli Ohms.
 So connecting that length of bare copper wire to a battery will provide the correct load.
-Soldering some small stranded wire seperated by a little less length would provide the test leads to a voltmeter so that the voltage along the wire can be measured.
+Soldering some small stranded wire separated by a little less length would provide the test leads to a voltmeter so that the voltage along the wire can be measured.
 If the leads were about 12 inches apart the resistance between them would be about 0.005 Ohms and if 20 amps were flowing the voltage would be 100 mv.
 The HP 34401 when in a fixed range mode and turned down to 4 digits can make a measurement each millisecond and store them.
 It can also be started in this mode from a switch closure input to TRIG on the rear panel.

 17 Nov 2007 - About Pocket Watch Ampere Meters